RSTMH President's Lecture and Reception 2023

-RSTMH members and Fellows are invited to join Simon Bush and the RSTMH team for the President's Lecture and Reception in London on Wednesday 2 August 2023, 18:00–20:00 BST.
+RSTMH members and Fellows were invited to join Simon Bush and the RSTMH team for the President's Lecture and Reception in London.

-This meeting will be a great opportunity to hear an interesting talk from Lord Nigel Crisp, and catch up with others while enjoying some drinks and nibbles.
+This meeting was a great opportunity to hear an interesting talk from Lord Nigel Crisp, and catch up with others while enjoying some drinks and nibbles.

-Lord Nigel Crisp, as nominated by our President, Simon Bush, will deliver this year's annual President's Lecture.
-The topic of Lord Crisp's talk will be 'Turning the world upside down again - global health in a time of pandemics, climate change and political turmoil'.
+Lord Nigel Crisp, as nominated by our President, Simon Bush, will delivered the annual President's Lecture.
+The topic of Lord Crisp's talk was 'Turning the world upside down again - global health in a time of pandemics, climate change and political turmoil'.

 Programme